OP Stack

 Deposit Flow Diagram.

-L1 Processing
+L1 processing

 1. An L1 entity, either a smart contract or an externally owned account (EOA), sends a deposit transaction to L1CrossDomainMessenger (opens in a new tab), using sendMessage (opens in a new tab).
 This function accepts three parameters: